p-CMRC-LAB/SCALPEL/README.md

 chr10_collapsed_isoforms.txt  chr13_collapsed_isoforms.txt  chr16_collapsed_isoforms.txt ...
 ```

+**NB:**
+_**Important: The chromosome names must to be consistent between the BAM file and the annotation files.
+If the BAM file contains the '_chr_' character, the GTF and FASTA annotation files, and the internal priming reference annotation should contains the '_chr_' character, and inversely !**_

+_**The internal priming reference files provided contains by default the '_chr_' character in the chromosome names !!**_

+_**Be careful to delete the _work_ directory containing nextflow temporary files** when scalpel runs all its processs sucessfully and you don’t plan to relaunch scalpel with modified parameters.
+(This folder can fill an high memory physical space depending of the size of input files analyzed)_

 ## More about SCALPEL Usage

 - Example of SCALPEL application on 10X scRNA-seq
 - Example of SCALPEL application on DropSeq scRNA-seq

-**Important: The chromosome names must to be consistent between the BAM file and the annotation files.
-If the BAM file contains the '_chr_' character, the GTF and FASTA annotation files, and the internal priming reference annotation should contains the '_chr_' character, and inversely !**

-**The internal priming reference files provided contains by default the '_chr_' character in the chromosome names !!**

-**Be careful to delete the _work_ directory containing nextflow temporary files** when scalpel runs all its processs sucessfully and you don’t plan to relaunch scalpel with modified parameters.
-(This folder can fill an high memory physical space depending of the size of input files analyzed)

 ## Downstream analysis